-Iontophoresis is an excessive sweating treatment performed with an iontophoresis device.
+It is an excessive sweating treatment.
 The device delivers electrical currents through the tap water to your skin and stimulates your sweat glands.

 The electrical current changes the way your nerves send signals to your sweat glands and causes sweat reduction.
 To start the treatment, you need to submerge affected body parts in the tap water.

 Generally, tap water is used for the treatment of craniofacial, palmoplantar hyperhidrosis, and axillary hyperhidrosis.
 But, some people can use it in combination with prescribed medications or drugs that are also used for excessive sweating treatment.

 Application in sports medicine

 The treatment can also serve athletes in physical therapy.
 It can be used for improving grip function, treating sports injuries like athlete's foot, heel pain, and other deeper tissues related injuries.
 In these cases, anti-inflammatory medicine and drugs can be added to the water.

 BOOK AN ONLINE CONSULTATION WITH A HYPERHIDROSIS DOCTOR

 Our doctor Sandra will help you with medical assessment, advice and information on possible treatment about any sweat related issues.
 Schedule an online appointment with a licensed physician from anywhere within minutes.

 It is a simple and painless treatment.
 Unlike other treatments for hyperhidrosis, it usually doesn't have any side effects or mild in some cases.
 The machine consists of a weak power source with an adjustable current.
 The power source is connected to a water bath where you place your hands or feet.